Target annotation for nCoVDock2 (COVID-19 Docking Server 2.0)

 S2 of S protein: It is the post-fusion state of S2 segment of spike protein, acting as viral fusion protein to mediate the membrane fusion of virus and cells.
 Typical HR1/HR2 6-helices complex were formed as post-fusion state of SARS-CoV-2, similar to the fusion step of HIV-1 virus.
 It is a potential target for entry inhibitor development.
 The 6-helices post fusion conformation of S2 was downloaded from the PDB database with the code of 7COT.
 A trimer structure was prepared by deleting HR2 peptides from the 6-helices structure and used as receptor for peptide or antibody docking.

 N-terminal domain (NTD) of S protein: New researches suggest that the NTD is a dominant epitope for antibody binding.
-The structures of wild type (pdb code: 7B62) and Kappa variant NTD (pdb code:7SOD) are provided for peptide or antibody docking (Rosa et al. 2021).
+The structures of wild type (pdb code: 7B62) and Kappa variant NTD (pdb code:7SOD) are provided for peptide or antibody docking (16).

 Envelop small membrane protein (E protein): It forms pentamer and functions as ion channel, also named as E channel.
-The modeled structure of E protein was downloaded from the Zhang’s lab and prepared for peptide or antibody docking (Zhang et al. 2020).
+The modeled structure of E protein was downloaded from the Zhang’s lab and prepared for peptide or antibody docking (2).

 Nucleocapsid protein (N protein): N protein plays multiple roles in the virus replication cycle and forms a ribonucleo protein complex with the viral RNA through the N protein's N-terminal domain (N-NTD).
-It buds the viral genomes into the membrane of the endoplasmic reticulum-Golgi intermediate compartment (ERGIC) containing the viral structure proteins to form the mature virions finally (Fehr and Perlman 2015).
-Recently, the N-terminal RNA-binding domain and C-terminal dimerization domain of N protein are also released in the PDB database.
-6YI3 (N-terminal domain) and 6YUN (C-terminal domain) are prepared and provided for peptide or antibody docking on the server (Dinesh et al. 2020, Zinzula et al. 2020).
-The ribonucleotide-binding site (NCB site) of N protein was built based on the complex structure of N protein from Human coronavirus OC43 with the PDB code of 4KXJ with sequence identity of 47.0% and similarity of 62.0%, and prepared as aforementioned for small molecule docking (Lin et al. 2014).
+It buds the viral genomes into the membrane of the endoplasmic reticulum-Golgi intermediate compartment (ERGIC) containing the viral structure proteins to form the mature virions finally (17).
+Recently, the N-terminal RNA-binding domain, C-terminal dimerization domain, and full length structure of N protein are released in the PDB database.
+6YI3 (N-terminal domain), 6YUN (C-terminal domain), and 8FD5 (full length) are prepared and provided for peptide or antibody docking on the server (18,19).
+The ribonucleotide-binding site (NCB site) of N protein was built based on the complex structure of N protein from Human coronavirus OC43 with the PDB code of 4KXJ with sequence identity of 47.0% and similarity of 62.0%, and prepared as aforementioned for small molecule docking (20).

-Angiotensin-converting enzyme 2 (ACE2): The structure of human ACE2 was extracted from the complex structure of SARS-CoV-2 spike RBD and human ACE2 released by Wang and Zhang’s group in Tsinghua University with PDB code of 6M0J and prepared for peptide or antibody docking (Lan et al. 2020).
+Angiotensin-converting enzyme 2 (ACE2): The structure of human ACE2 was extracted from the complex structure of SARS-CoV-2 spike RBD and human ACE2 released by Wang and Zhang’s group in Tsinghua University with PDB code of 6M0J and prepared for peptide or antibody docking (14).